Household Hazardous Waste

 - You may take your empty printer cartridges or electronic waste to Staples at 1123 Cochrane Road, 408-779-7505, for recycling.
 They do not accept kitchen appliances, TV's, light bulbs or batteries.

 Used motor oil and other automotive fluids should never be poured down the storm drain, in the sewer, or on the ground.
 If your home receives curbside recycling from Recology, you can recycle your oil and filters at the curb too.
 Call Recology at 408-842-3358 and a special container for your used oil and a plastic bag for the filter will be delivered on your next recycling day.
 Put the oil container and the bagged filter next to your recycling bin for collection on your recycling day.

 If your home does not have curbside recycling, you can bring your used oil and filters to these locations that accept oil and filters at no charge:

 - List of approved automotive fluid collectors

 Home generated sharps (disposable hypodermic needles, syringes, lancets, and other medical devices used for self-injection or blood test) must be properly disposed of.
-They are accepted by the Santa Clara County HHW program, at the San Martin Transfer Station, or see a list of other drop off sites (PDF).
+They are accepted by the Santa Clara County HHW program or at the San Martin Transfer Station.
 There is also a sharps collection bin at the Centennial Recreation Center, 171 W. Edmundson Avenue.